Fascinating, intoxicating and chaotic, Bangkok deserves at least 48 hours to experience its temples, palaces, markets

-The Chao Phraya River adds zest to the city landscape with its backdrop of temples and hotels, is a constant hive of activity with longtailed speedboats and water taxis whizzing to different points along the river, or heavily laden barges chugging sedately upstream.
-Join a tour of the river and explore the ramshackle world of criss-crossing canals (klongs) lead off the river and trickle past precariously perched houses, floating villages and markets.
+The Chao Phraya River adds zest to the city landscape with its backdrop of temples and hotels.
+It’s a constant hive of activity with water taxis and longtail speedboats whizzing along, or heavily laden barges chugging sedately upstream.
+Leading off the river are a network of criss-crossing canals (klongs) lead off the river and trickle past precariously perched houses, floating villages and markets.